Friday, August 8, 2008

 Church steeple in Ede

-The history of Ede has its connections with the Canadian Military during WW2 and this B&B was on the front line for Dutch resistance during operation Market Garden.
-Ede sported a military camp then and its still in operation today minus the Germans and war.
+The history of Ede is linked to the Canadian military during World War II, as this B&B was located on the front line for Dutch resistance during Operation Market Garden.
+At that time, Ede hosted a military camp, which is still in operation today, though without German forces or the war.

 We thought we had a small compact car but this little red car is half size!